 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 In the United States, there were 724,500 jobs for Licensed Practical or Licensed Vocational Nurse in 2016.
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 88,900 new jobs for Licensed Practical or Licensed Vocational Nurse by 2026.
-There will be an estimated 62,700 positions for LP or LV Nurse per year.
+Due to new job openings and attrition, there will be an average of 62,700 job openings in this field each year.

 The states with the most job growth for LP or LV Nurse are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Kansas, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.